 Above all, Ricky believes in an America that understands that the loudest voice heard, the one true influential factor in our elections, must be the one coming from we, the people.

 Ricky has been a proud Seventh-Day Adventist Christian since birth.
-His personal relationship with יהוה (the Christian god Yahweh) is a foundational element of who he's been, is, and will become in the world.
+His personal relationship with יהוה (the Judeo-Christian god Yahweh) is a foundational element of who he's been, is, and will become in the world.
 With that said, however, his personal religious beliefs are just that—personal, and he will never use his influence to impress those beliefs upon others.
 This cannot be stressed nearly enough.

 Ricky doesn't claim to be an Islamic scholar or someone that deems himself to be an expert on the tenets of Islam, but what logic and reason tells him is that our Muslim family and friends are not the enemy.
 The same way many practicing Christians don’t attend church every Sabbath or Sunday, keep Kosher, pray, or even read the Bible every day to the point where it radiates off their faces, there are many within Islam that walk a similar path.